flash-oss/medici/README.md

   - You can't import `book` anymore.
 Only `Book` is supported. `require("medici").Book`.
   - The project was rewritten with TypeScript.
 Types are provided within the package now.
   - Add support for MongoDB sessions (aka ACID transactions).
 See `IOptions` type.
-  - `.ledger()` can return lean Objects for better performance.
-To retrieve lean Objects, set lean to true in the third parameter of ledger.
+  - `.ledger()` returns lean Transaction-Objects for better performance.
+To retrieve hydrated Transaction-Objects, set lean to false in the third parameter of `.ledger()`.
+It is recommended to not hydrate the transactions, as it implies that the transactions could be manipulated and the data integrity of Medici could be risked.

 - **v4.0.0**